jahnvisikligar/Python-concepts/OOPS with Python/oopsreadme.md

 * class = Book
 * attributes = title, author, price

-The built-in classes are named in lower case as shown for the `__init__` method.
+The built-in classes are named in lowercase for the `__init__` method.
 The user-defined classes are Camel case or Snake case.
 The special method is defined which begins and ends with two underscores and is invoked automatically when certain conditions are met.
 >Attributes are names given to variables contained in a class.

 ### Encapsulation